JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 We have two public internet subnets because it is the minimum number required to deploy an application load balancer.

+## Net number
+The net number is a unique number assigned to a team to uniquely identify their traffic.
+As a convention, the third octet of the IPv4 was used for the net number.
+For example, a team with net number 7 would have the following IPs:
+- Team vulnbox: `10.32.7.10/32`
+- Team VPN: `10.66.7.0/24

+We use this number to identify which team is sending what traffic.
+It is also used to determine what team to give points to when players submit flags to the submission server.`
 ## V1 Diagram
 The complexity increased dramatically as we added more and more into the scope of what we wanted to do.
 For example, here was the V1 diagram:
 ![[Pasted image 20240513150030.png]]